HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

 Disseminated, usually symmetrically arranged, dome-shaped, 0.3-2.0 cm in size, coarse, initially slightly or more reddened with prolonged persistence, reddish-brown to dirty-gray, excruciatingly burning-itching (itching is described as burning pain ) roundish, firm papules and nodules.
 The itchy burning pain persists continuously or alternates with periods of relative calm with periods of unbearable itching.

 The papules and nodules are usually sharply demarcated.
 They maintain a defined distance from each other and do not confluence.
 The interlesional skin remains intact.
 A Köbner phenomenon cannot be observed.
 However, there is a certain linearity in the distribution pattern.

 This results in a conspicuously ordered, topographic pattern showing nodular or papular efflorescences in an otherwise unchanged skin.
 The papules/nodules are often excoriated or exulcerated by purposefully placed sharp scooping (linear scratch marks indicating uncoordinated scratching, as in atopic dermatitis, do not exist), whereby the lesions are levered out to the deep corium with the fingernails or suitable objects.
 This provides patients with significant relief.
 Any wound pain that develops later is reported to be more tolerable.

 In older nodules, there is a tendency to keratotic or verruciform, even bifurcated surface structures.
 Other signs of underlying skin disease (e.g., evidence of atopic, psoriatic, or lichen planus diathesis) are absent.

 HistologyThis section has been translated automatically.

 Pronounced, plump acanthosis with irregular elongation of the mostly colbulous distended rectal ridges.
 Marked proliferation of the adnexal epithelia.
 There is overall aspect of pseudoepitheliomatous hyperplasia.
-Severe orthohyperkeratosis with focal parahyperkeratosis.
-Wide capillaries are visible in the papillary stratum and in the upper dermis.
+Vigorous orthohyperkeratosis with focal parahyperkeratosis.
+Widespread capillaries are evident in the stratum papillare as well as in the upper dermis.
 In addition, there are predominantly vascular, but also diffuse, rather sparse lymphohistiocytic infiltrates, occasionally intermixed with eosinophilic leukocytes.
-Plasma cells and neutrophil leukocytes are also found in erosions.
-In most cases a clear fibrosis of the dermis is visible, with collagen bundles running perpendicular to the epidermis.
+In erosions, plasma cells and neutrophilic leukocytes are also found.
+There is usually marked fibrosis of the dermis, with collagen bundles running perpendicular to the epidermis.
 Repeated evidence of schwannoma-like neural hyperplasias(Pautrier's neuromas).

 Differential diagnosisThis section has been translated automatically.

 Prurigo simplex subacuta (no nodules, only nodules, identical itching)

 Prurigo form of atopic eczema (detectable signs of atopic eczema)